mrpotatoes/re-re-re-react/README.md

 ## TODO
 While I look for a new job I'm going to keep this repo silent.
 I do have some features that I do want to add, tho.

+- [ ] Add keyboard config and snippets support
+- [ ] Fix shortcuts
 - [ ] Typescript/Flow support.
 - [ ] Fix diff/patch issues.
+    * Learned, recently, that this isn't working.
+Need to fix.
 - [ ] Remove Emmet package (doesn't provide as much value as I would like.
 - [ ] Create an NPM runner panel
     - [ ] Ability to run any NPM script by just a click (finds your package.json)